quantmind/pulsar/docs/source/design.rst

 IO-bound
 ~~~~~~~~~~~~~~~
-The most common usage for an :class:`Actor` is to handle Input/Output
+The most common usage for an :class:`.Actor` is to handle Input/Output
 events on file descriptors.
-An :attr:`Actor.event_loop` tells
+An :attr:`.Actor._loop` tells
 the operating system (through ``epoll`` or ``select``) that it should be notified
 when a new connection is made, and then it goes to sleep.
 Serving the new request should occur as fast as possible so that other